 The dialogue between musician and instrument gives birth to an alter ego, a volcanic man who screams at his accordion, kicks at the floor and snorts like a raging bull.
 This alternative personality appears in a number of guises on the album: an accordion rider (Acc Rider), a tired gig musician singing nonsense to his wife (Yeah Mama), a German industrial worker (Kraftsman), a judgement-day judge (Judgement), a ghost in a bakery in the Old Town (The Final Waltz), an angry ruff (Ruff) or a happy bull (Angus), the latter a tribute to Paalanen’s favourite band, AC/DC fronted by Angus Young.

-On the Meluta album, the sound of the accordion is augmented with a variety of samples, primitive drums played by Teemu Vuorela and a sound world created by sound technician Samuli Volanto that elegantly supports Paalanen’s vision.
+The sound of the accordion is augmented with a variety of samples, primitive drums played by Teemu Vuorela and a sound world created by sound technician Samuli Volanto that elegantly supports Paalanen’s vision on the Meluta & Rujo albums.

 Meluta as part of an artistically oriented doctorate